 There are many key elements we can help with during your journey to your new home, including:

 Carrying out a ‘search’ involves us as your conveyancers contacting the local authority to determine if there is anything they are aware of which may affect a new property owner, this can include:

 - Utility Provider

 In addition, we can carry out Land Searches on your prospective property to determine if there are any additional flooding, contaminated land and mining history they are aware of.

-It is important to carry out this conveyancing to determine if there is any additional information that you are unaware of prior to entering into any agreement, in particular, if they would go on to affect the value of the property in the future.
+It is important to carry out this conveyancing to determine if there is any additional information that you are unaware of prior to entering into any agreement, especially if they could affect the value of the property in the future.

 If the property you wish to purchase is Leasehold, there will be terms and conditions that will need to be carefully reviewed, in particular, to determine what costs you may be required to pay.